Alcohol Use Disorder – Overview

 What is Alcoholism to the Non-Medical Community

-The term alcoholic is mostly used in text published by Alcoholics Anonymous.
-Their book, The Big Book of AA states:
+The term alcoholic is commonly used in Alcoholics Anonymous materials.
+Their book, The Big Book of AA, states:

 If, when you honestly want to, you find you cannot quit entirely, or if when drinking, you have little control over the amount you take, you are probably alcoholic.